 To resolve any errors related to the redirect URI, copy the redirect URI directly from the Identity & Access Management Portal when you add, view, or edit an OIDC identity provider and configure it on the external IdP.
 Remove any leading or trailing spaces when saving the redirect URI to the identity provider properties.
-See Add an OIDC Identity Provider, Yellow Details of an OIDC Identity Provider.
+See Add an OIDC Identity Provider, View Details of an OIDC Identity Provider.
+Provider, and Edit an OIDC Identity Provider.